 Here’s What You Do

-First…you have a beer.
-I always find a jambalaya is fun to cook because it often involves a crowd or get-together of some sort.
+First...you have a beer.
+I always find a jambalaya fun to cook because it often involves a crowd or get-togethers of some sort.
 There are only nine ingredients plus the proteins and spices and everything goes together in one pot.
-Simple, but you will benefit from a little mise en place.
-Start out with a beer and while you sip, read the recipe completely, making sure you have all the ingredients and know what to do with them.
-If you are using fresh shrimp, you can use the shells to make Homemade Shrimp Stock which can be done days or weeks before.
-The cleaned shrimp, as well as the stock, can be kept in the refrigerator or freezer until you are ready to use them.
-When its time to cook, mix some Creole seasoning into the shrimp and set them back in the fridge until you are ready for them.
+Simple, but you will benefit from performing mise en place.
+That starts with a beer.
+While you sip, read the recipe completely, making sure you have all the ingredients and know what to do with them.

 Add the tomatoes and the stock